Esperlos/laravel_vue_esperlos_boilerplate/readme.md

 This helper helps you to provide an integrated json response for all apis

-First parameter is error message, if you don't have any errors you can set null value for it.
+-First parameter is error message, if you don't have any errors you can set null value for it.

-Second parameter is Http Response code.
+-Second parameter is Http Response code.

-Last parameter is data that you want send to user. it can be an array or object or even a string.
+-Last parameter is data that you want send to user. it can be an array or object or even a string.

 Import:
 ```php